Sylvan Lake Wranglers

-The Sylvan Lake Wranglers are a junior "A" ice hockey team based in Sylvan Lake, Alberta, Canada.
+The Sylvan Lake Wranglers are a junior "B" ice hockey team based in Sylvan Lake, Alberta, Canada.
 They are members of the North Division of the Heritage Junior B Hockey League (HJHL).
 They play their home games at Nexsource Center.

 Prior to the 2007–08 season the team was known as the Lacombe Wranglers before re-locating to Blackfalds.
 The Wranglers have won five HJHL championships, three provincial titles (most of any HJHL team), and a Keystone Cup.

 For the start of the 2019-20 season, Blackfalds moved up to junior "A" hockey and Sylvan Lake became the home of the Wranglers.

 The 2024-25 season was the first league playoff championship for Sylan Lake.